Everglades High School: Academics

-Everglades High School offers programs in the field of Engineering, Sports Medicine, and Early Human Development.
-Students are able to take these courses with in these programs and apply them to the Bright Futures Scholarship Program.
+Everglades High School offers programs in the field of engineering, sports medicine, and early human development.
+Students are able to take courses within these programs and apply them to the Bright Futures Scholarship Program.

-Everglades High School's Engineering program is MasterCam Certified and students are eligible to receive a certification through the CNC program.
+Everglades High School's engineering program is MasterCam Certified, and students are eligible to receive a certification through the CNC program.

-Everglades High School began its Sports Medicine program beginning the 2014–15 school year.
+Everglades High School began its sports medicine program in the 2014–2015 school year.

-In addition to these career-oriented school programs, Everglades High School has implemented a Cambridge International Program, awarding Advanced International Certificate of Education, affiliated with the University of Cambridge.
+In addition to these career-oriented school programs, Everglades High School has implemented a Cambridge International Program, awarding Advanced International Certificates of Education, affiliated with the University of Cambridge.
 It is described by the school as an "accelerated program" that offers a "flexible, broad-based curriculum."

 In recent time, the school has seen alumni move on to top-ranking colleges and universities.
 Notably, the class of 2017 graduated students who matriculated into Ivy League institutions (Harvard, Yale, and Cornell), Pomona College, University of Miami, University of Florida, and the US Air Force Academy.

 Athletics

-The 2006 girls' Varsity Softball team became state champions in 2007.
+The 2006 girls’ varsity softball team became state champions in 2007.

+In 2019, boys’ varsity volleyball player OH/MH Duane Davis signed to a D1 college for the first time in the team’s history.

 JROTC

 The JROTC program at Everglades has maintained an Honor Unit with Distinction (HUD) status since 2007 and has sent cadets to several competitive national conventions including the George C. Marshal Leadership Symposium, and the JROTC Academic Bowl.

 The Gator Battalion participated in the Broward County Drill Meet, The Superintendents Pass and Review.
 The Battalion received its highest marks on their annual inspection by the County SAI.

-In the 2014-15 School year, The Gator Battalion Drill Team Won 1st place for Dual Exhibition Drill, and 4th place for Male Armed Color Guard at the Florida AJROTC State Drill Competition.
+In the 2014–2015 school year, the Gator Battalion Drill Team won first place for Dual Exhibition Drill and fourth place for Male Armed Color Guard at the Florida AJROTC State Drill Competition.